Optimum "L" filter

 The Optimum "L" filter (also known as a Legendre–Papoulis filter) was proposed by Athanasios Papoulis in 1958.
-It has the maximum roll off rate for a given filter order while maintaining a monotonic frequency response.
-It provides a compromise between the Butterworth filter which is monotonic but has a slower roll off and the Chebyshev filter which has a faster roll off but has ripple in either the passband or stopband.
-The filter design is based on Legendre polynomials which is the reason for its alternate name and the "L" in Optimum "L".
+It has the maximum roll-off rate for a given filter order while maintaining a monotonic frequency response.
+It provides a compromise between the Butterworth filter, which is monotonic but has a slower roll-off, and the Chebyshev filter, which has a faster roll-off but has ripple in either the passband or the stopband.
+The filter design is based on Legendre polynomials; this is the reason for its alternate name and the L in Optimum "L".